Nitrokey/nitrokey-documentation/syntax.rst

 This line contains the product name Nitrokey Start an should not be altered by the translation.

+This command automatically inserts the title of an internal doc page you link to
+::doc:: /link/to/doc

 Mark cropped Output
 -------------------